e-strauss/JML_XAI_Project/docs/src/lime.md

 # LIME

 For the example, we load an image from the [imagenet-sample-images](https://github.com/EliSchwartz/imagenet-sample-images/tree/master) repository.
+An explanation will be generated for the image later on.

 ```@example implementations
 using ExplainableAI